- The eight parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and interjections.

 Open word classes are the parts of speech that regularly acquire new words.
 Language evolves, and that evolution usually takes place in nouns, adjectives, adverbs, and verbs.

 Closed word classes are the parts of speech that don’t readily acquire new words.
-These parts of speech are more set in stone and include pronouns, conjunctions, articles, and prepositions.
+These parts of speech are more set in stone and include pronouns, conjunctions, and prepositions.

 The word under is a closed class preposition that indicates a relationship between the cat and the table.